 Is this topic for you?

-information about sudden kidney failure.
+This topic provides information about sudden kidney injury.
 If you are looking for information about long-term kidney disease, see the topic Chronic Kidney Disease.

 Acute kidney injury (also called acute renal failure) means that your kidneys have suddenly stopped working.
 Your kidneys remove waste products and help balance water and salt and other minerals (electrolytes) in your blood.
 When your kidneys stop working, waste products, fluids, and electrolytes build up in your body.
 This can cause problems that can be deadly.

-What causes acute renal failure?
+What causes acute kidney injury?

-failure has three main causes:
+Acute kidney injury has three main causes:

 A sudden, serious drop in blood flow to the kidneys.
 Heavy blood loss, an injury, or a bad infection called sepsis can reduce blood flow to the kidneys.
 Not enough fluid in the body (dehydration) also can harm the kidneys.

 Damage from some medicines, poisons, or infections.
 Most people don't have any kidney problems from taking medicines.
 But people who have serious, long-term health problems are more likely than other people to have a kidney problem from medicines.
 Examples of medicines that can sometimes harm the kidneys include:

 A sudden blockage that stops urine from flowing out of the kidneys.

 Kidney stones, a tumor, an injury, or an enlarged prostate gland can cause a blockage.

 What are the symptoms?

-Symptoms of acute renal
+Symptoms of acute kidney injury may include:

-- Little or no urine when you
+- Little or no urine when you try to urinate.

 - Swelling, especially in your legs and feet.